13 States Make Contact Tracing Data Public. Here's What They're Learning

 Delaware offers a kind of narrative walk-through of the contact tracing process, from a new case being identified, all the way to contacts who themselves end up testing positive.
 Numbers are paired with explanations of what they show and why.

 "Not all those who are reached are interviewed immediately," the notes read next to a figure that shows 17% of contacts reached did not complete the interview, and then it lists some possible reasons, including a contact being too busy to talk or hard of hearing.
-It also notes that 27% of cases and 43% of contacts lacked phone numbers, and that "new efforts to obtain and validate phone numbers are being explored."
+It also notes that 27% of cases and 43% of contacts lacked phone numbers and that "new efforts to obtain and validate phone numbers are being explored."

 "I love that they have the summary statistics up front," Watson says, noting that the percentage of contacts reached, the average number of contacts per case, and cases with known exposure to another case are all highlighted.
 The percent of cases with known exposure is 25%, much higher in Delaware than in D.C., which is at around 4%.
 (It's tricky to do these kinds of comparisons, though, without standardized metrics.)